unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/2026/uomo_grad.md

 Today [Eclipse UOMo](https://www.eclipse.dev/uomo/) successfully finished its Graduation Review from the Incubator.

-Thanks everyone who was involved and contributed to either UOMo or the underlying Units of Measurement libraries.
+Thanks everyone who was involved and contributed to either UOMo or the underlying Units of Measurement modules.